di-huang/onlineTutorDatabase/README.md

 - What time intervals are tutors most needed?
 - What time intervals have excess of students/tutors?
 - What are the most popular textbooks?
-- How long should each appointment time lost?
+- How long should each appointment time last?

 ## Assumptions
 We are assuming that each customer only has one account and no events occuring at the same time.
-Tutoring limited to only practical subjects (cannot help with field work, lab procedures and so on).
+Tutoring is limited to only practical subjects (cannot help with field work, lab procedures and so on).
 All hired tutors are professional enough to anwser any on-topic question.
+Only students request services (rent/buy textbooks, ask for homework help and so on).

 ## Project Scope
 ### In scope